krmanik/Chinese-Example-Sentences/README.md

 4. Use [gen_sen.py](Chinese%20Example%20Sentences/gen_sen.py) and write data to ```.tsv``` file
 5. Use [tsv_to_db.py](Chinese%20Example%20Sentences/tsv_to_db.py) python code to create databases.

-## Creating tsv and db files with translation for other language
+## View this to create tsv and db files with translation for other language
 [Simple 中文](https://simplezhongwen.blogspot.com/2021/03/create-language-database-with.html)